dgaydukov/cert-aws/sa/files/sa.md

 ###### Region, AZ, Edge Location
 There are different geographic regions across the globe where aws data centers are located.
 One region is divided between several AZ (availability zone).
-Each region is completely independent and connected through Internet (no private cables between regions).
+Each region is completely independent and  interconnected with purpose-built, highly available, and low-latency private global network infrastructure.
 Each AZ is isolated within a regions, but connected through low-latency links (not through public Internet).
 AZ name is region + az identifier like `us-east-1a`.
 AZ consists of one or more discrete data centers.
 To distribute load equally AZ letter is different for every account (for accountA letter `a` point to AZ1, but for accountB letter `a` point to another AZ2, so by this equal distribution of loads across different AZ is achieved)